tammolaube/soccer-island/README.md

 #SOCCER ISLAND - PROPOSAL IS6050 PROJECT GROUP BY

 This system is made for the Mayor Island Soccer Organization (MISO).
-It will be used by fans, players, coaches, referees, and administrators of MISO.
+It will be used by administrators, players, coaches, referees, and fans of MISO.

 ### User Interfaces